Model 900 Tea Cart Tea Wagon, 1937

-This is a Tea Cart.
-It was designed by Alvar Aalto.
+This is a tea wagon.
+It was designed by Alvar Aalto and manufactured by Oy Huonekalu-ja Rakennustyötehdas AB and Artek.
 It is dated 1937.
-Its medium is birchwood, plywood with white paint, wicker, ceramic tile.
+Its medium is birch, plywood, paint, wicker, ceramic tile.
 It is a part of the Product Design and Decorative Arts department.

 In this tea cart, architect-designer Alvar Aalto brings together a variety of materials and forms to create a harmonious object that is both functional and representative of the best of modernist design.
 The spare form is pared down to its essential elements—a curvilinear bentwood frame that supports a square top lined with tiles.
 Oversized white wheels at the base provide a stark, curved counterpoint to the horizontal planes of the top.